backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/ASG.md

 -   A *healthy* instance enters the *InService* state.
 -   If connection draining is enabled, Auto Scaling waits for in-flight requests to complete or timeout before terminating instances.
 -   **The health check grace period allows a period of time for a new instance to warm up before performing a health check (300 seconds by default**).

--  You can put an instance that is in the *InService* state into the *Standby* state, update some software or troubleshoot the instance, and then return the instance to service.
-Instances that are on standby are still part of the Auto Scaling group, but they do not actively handle application traffic.
-- If the instance is in *Impaired status* Amazon EC2 Auto Scaling *does not immediately terminate instances*.

 ## Auto Scaling Alarms
 - These alarms trigger scaling.